-Norwegian legislation has been reviewed to ensure that the requirements of resolution 1373 are fully met.
+Norwegian legislation has been reviewed to ensure that the requirements of resolution 1373 are adequately implemented.

-The obligations to criminalize that follows from the international terrorism-related agreements to which Norway is a party, are mainly implemented through chapter 18 in the Norwegian general Civil Penal Code (the penal Code), namely section 131 to 146.
-The provisions in sections 131 to 146 include acts of terrorism, terrorism financing, terrorism threats, encouragement of terrorism acts, participation in a terrorist organization, participation in helping evade prosecution, terrorism bombing, hijacking of vessels and aircraft, acts causing maritime damage and aircraft accidents, discharge of toxic substances, illegal dealings with hazardous material, hostage-taking related to terrorism, attack on a protected person, participation as a private citizen in military activity in an armed conflict abroad and recruitment to illegal military activity.
+The obligations to criminalize that follows from the international terrorism-related agreements to which Norway is a party, are mainly implemented through chapter 18 in the Norwegian general Civil Penal Code (the Penal Code), namely section 131 to 146.
+The provisions in section 131 to 146 include inter alia terrorist acts, terrorist conspiracy, terrorist threats, terrorist financing, inciting terrorist acts, recruiting and training for terrorist acts, providing and receiving training for terrorism, participation in a terrorist organization, travel for terrorist purposes, contribution to evasion of prosecution or an imposed penalty for terrorist acts, terrorist bombing, hijacking of aircraft or ship etc., disruption of the safe operation of aircraft og ship etc., acts causing maritime damage and aircraft accidents, discharge of toxic substances, illegal dealings with hazardous material, hostage-taking related to terrorism, attack on an internationally protected person, participation as a private citizen in military activity in an armed conflict abroad and recruitment to illegal military activity.